 All you need is the right Cricut tutorials for beginners.

 Design Space is very easy to understand as long as you have some guidance and patience to learn the tools BEFORE jumping into a craft.
 Trust me, you will save yourself a big headache.
 One of my goals for my readers is to help with Cricut projects and mastering their machines.

-If you are new to Cricut or overwhelmed please, please take the time to learn before you craft.
+If you are new to Cricut or overwhelmed please, please don’t rush into crafting just yet!
+Take the time to learn before you craft.
 I want to invite you to my FREE Cricut Freedom Workshop here where you will Learn my 3 Key Secrets to Mastering Your Cricut Machine (WITHOUT TECH CONFUSION OR OVERWHELM).

 Additionally, I have created an ebook that can have you whizzing through projects like a pro in as little as a week!

 Download the Cricut Confidence ebook and SVG bundle – A Step by Step Guide to Confidently Mastering ALL Design Space Functions on Desktop, iOS, and Android Devices!
 This book is stuffed with Cricut tutorials for beginners!

 3. Which devices work with Cricut Design Space?